Okipa/laravel-bootstrap-components/README.md

 ### Standard use case

-Call this component in your view :
+Call this component in your view:

 ```blade
 {{-- helper style --}}